CSDSkilling/iengage/project-files/case-study/Data and AI/RAG Vs Fine Tuning.md

 **Help Jamie to find answers for the below questions**

 Below are questions based on the scenario.
-Help Jamie identify when to use RAG, fint-tuning and both
+Help Jamie identify when to use RAG, fint-tuning and both.
 <html lang="en">
 <head>
     <meta charset="UTF-8">